The potential of AI to transform what we mean by intelligence was recognized during the earliest days of computing

 Turing provided a ‘recipe’ for how machines could take over the work of human ‘computers’ by being given a set of internal rules or **algorithms**.
 Such ‘Turing Machines’ became the template for almost all modern computers.
 After the war, in 1948, he described how ‘simple Boolean neural networks’, which consist of artificial ‘neurons’ that combine 2 inputs to create a single output and connected to form a pattern, could be educated through a series of on and off switches.

-Yet, perhaps Turing’s greatest gift to AI was his 1950 paper, entitled Computing Machinery and Intelligence, which opened with the words, “I propose to consider the questions ‘Can machines think?’”
-It describes the ‘Turing Test’ that is still used today to assess whether we can really describe intelligence to a machine.
+Yet, perhaps Turing’s greatest gift to AI was his 1950 paper, entitled *Computing Machinery and Intelligence*, which opened with the words, *“I propose to consider the question ‘Can machines think?’”*

 McCulloch and Pitts and the first neural network